bitplane/ideas/2023/metacompression.md

-make an app that has all libpng, zlib etc versions and heuristics fur detection of version, compression ratio block size etc.
+make an app that has all libpng, zlib etc versions and heuristics for detection of version, compression ratio block size etc.

 detect the version and settings of a file